IgniteUI/help-topics/topics/02_Controls/igSpreadsheet/00_igSpreadsheet_overview/05_igSpreadsheet_Context_Menu.md

 ### Purpose
 This topic provides an overview of the visual elements of the control.

-### Requred background
+### Required background
 To understand this topic you need to be familiar with the concept and topics related to the [Infragistics JavaScript Excel Library](javascript-excel-library.html).

 ## Context menu summary
-The igSpreadsheet control provides a context menu which is opened by right clicking on the control elements.
-The context menu allows the user to perform different operations depending on the elements on which the right click were performed.
+The `igSpreadsheet` control provides a context menu, which is opened by right clicking on the control elements.
+The context menu allows the user to perform different operations depending on the elements on which the right click is performed.

-The following igSpreadsheet elements have their specific context menus:
+The following `igSpreadsheet` elements have their specific context menus:

 - Worksheet column(s) or rows(s)